 - 2 tablespoons chopped fresh parsley

-In the inner pot of your Instant Pot or other pressure cooker, turn on the saute function and saute the onions and chicken for about 4-5 minutes, stirring frequently.
+In the inner pot of your Instant Pot or other pressure cooker, turn on the saute function and saute the onions and cook for a couple of minutes then add chicken pieces and cook for about 4-5 more minutes, stirring frequently.

 Now turn off the saute function, you don’t want the rice to stick to the bottom of the pot.

 Add the Arborio rice and stir until it begins to turn opaque, about 1- 2 minutes.